datadryad/dryad-app/stash/stash-notifier/README.md

 For run time configuration set these environment variables:

-- STASH\_ENV is the application environment you'd like it work with from the notifier.yml file.
+- RAILS\_ENV is the application environment you'd like it work with from the notifier.yml file.
 It will default to *development* unless something else is set otherwise.